 - the specific derogations provided by Article 49 of the GDPR apply; or

-- the transfer is authorised by a decree, issued after an opinion of the CNIL, where the processing guarantees an adequate level of protection of privacy and the fundamental rights and freedoms of individuals.
+- the transfer is authorized by a decree, issued after an opinion of the CNIL, where the processing guarantees an adequate level of protection of privacy and the fundamental rights and freedoms of individuals.

 A new remedy is created for CNIL in terms of data transfers outside of the EU to implement the European Court of Justice's Judgment of 6 October 2015, Maximillian Schrems v.
-Data Protection Commissioner C-362/14, EU:C:2015:650, in the event of a case, submitted against a controller or processor, where the CNIL considers the grievances regarding protection of rights and liberties of a data subject to be founded, in the context of data transfers to non-EU states or international organisations (Article 39 of the Act).
+Data Protection Commissioner C-362/14, EU:C:2015:650, in the event of a case, submitted against a controller or processor, where the CNIL considers the grievances regarding protection of rights and liberties of a data subject to be founded, in the context of data transfers to non-EU states or international organizations (Article 39 of the Act).

 CNIL can request the Conseil d'Etat ('Council of State'), the highest administrative court in France in charge of reviewing CNIL's decisions, to suspend data transfers to an 'adequate' country outside of the EU.

 Following the Court of Justice of the European Union ('CJEU') decision of Data Protection Commissioner v.
 Facebook Ireland Limited, Maximillian Schrems (C-311/18) ('Schrems II') 16 July 2020 invalidating the 'Privacy Shield' and the adoption by the European Commission of the new Standard Contractual Clauses on June 4, 2021, CNIL has published detailed guidance to assist data controllers identify and manage transfers of personal data outside the EU (only available in French here).
 CNIL also published several guides and recommendations for transfers of personal data to the United States.